Data API · v1

 { types:[{ type, records:[...] }, ...] }, referenced types are imported first.

-The export response is { type, version, $spec, fields, total, truncated, records:[...] }. $spec and fields are always present and teach how to author records, $spec carries the per-type value-encoding rules and a worked example; fields lists each attribute with its type, select options, and reference targets. truncated is true when the 10k export cap cut it short (page the rest with the query endpoint).
+The export response is { type, version, $spec, fields, total, truncated, nextOffset?, records:[...] }. $spec and fields are always present and teach how to author records, $spec carries the per-type value-encoding rules and a worked example; fields lists each attribute with its type, select options, and reference targets. truncated is true when the 10k export cap cut it short — the response then carries nextOffset; pass it back as ?offset= to fetch the next window, repeating until truncated is false.

 The import response is { succeeded, created, updated, failed, ignoredKeys }. ignoredKeys lists attribute keys that aren’t fields on the type; they are skipped (not an error), so a typo’d key surfaces here instead of vanishing silently.